OptimalBits/ground/Readme.md

 In the example above we achieved automatic synchronization between the client and the server, but also with other remote clients that had an instance of Animal with the same ._id as fox and that had enabled synchronization with keepSynced().

+###Serialization

+Models are serialized as JSON.
+The mechanism is quite simple, every model provides a toArgs (aliased to toJSON) which when called provides a lean object suitable for being converted to a JSON string using JSON.stringify.
+The toArgs function provided in the Model class is useful for most simple cases, it will produce an object following these rules:

+Deserialization is performed calling to the static method fromArgs (aliased to fromJSON).
+It performs the inverse operation as toArgs.
+Deserializing implies the instantiation of a new Model based on the given arguments.
+This deserialization can require asynchronouse operations, and therefore the signature of fromArgs includes a callback: (args, cb).

 ##Collections

 Besides Models we also have Collections, which provides a convenient way to represent an *ordered set* of models.
 A Collection is able to keep itself synchronized with a server.
 If elements are added or remove from a collection, all instances of that collection can be kept synchronized, including the server backend that persists all the objects.